Unison equity sharing agreements are currently available in these states:

 Unison is not a tax advisor and does not provide tax advice.
 We always recommend that you consult with your tax advisor for personalized advice, and we are certainly happy to speak with him or her directly.

 You can refinance, but there are restrictions.
 If you have an existing mortgage or if you obtain a new one, your Unison agreement will be a form of subordinate financing.
 It’s likely that some mortgage lenders will decline to provide new loans to you because you have subordinate financing from Unison.
 In particular, lenders that make loans conforming to Fannie Mae/Freddie Mac guidelines may decline your application, as these guidelines do not allow subordinate financing that shares in equity or home appreciation.
-If you are considering refinancing your mortgage in the near future, you may wish to do so before taking out a Unison home co-investment.
+If you are considering refinancing your mortgage in the near future, you may wish to do so before taking out a Unison equity sharing agreement.

 Also, it is important to understand that, as part of the agreement, we will set something called the Maximum Authorized Debt Limit.
 This is a limit to the total amount of debt secured by your house.